Flummox

 Flummox is an American experimental rock band from Murfreesboro, Tennessee.
 The band has changed their sound numerous times, ranging from the progressive metal, psychedelic, and stoner metal styles of their earlier days to avant-garde, extreme metal, sasscore, swing, hardcore, bluegrass, and art rock styles later implemented in their career.
 Along with genre swapping and unconventional song structures in their music, the band is also known for their theatrical live shows that incorporate comedic skits, musical improvisation, performance art, and audience participation.
 They have commonly been associated with the queercore movement since the release of their song, "Trans Girls Need Guns."

 The band has undergone numerous line-up changes since their formation in 2012.
-As of 2024, the line-up consists of Alyson Blake Dellinger, Alan Pfeifer, Chase McCutcheon, Jesse Peck, and Max Mobarry.
+As of 2026, the line-up consists of Alyson Blake Dellinger, Alan Pfeifer, Chase McCutcheon, and Jesse Peck.

 History

-Early years (2012-2016)
+Early years (2012–2016)

 After having played in multiple bands together throughout their teens, Alyson Dellinger and Drew Jones formed the band after graduating high school in the summer of 2012.
 They chose the name "Flummox" after sifting through several Dr. Seuss books to find a band name and finding a creature called "The Flummox" in If I Ran the Circus.
 Finding the English definition of the word "flummox" relevant to their sound as well, they decided it would be a good name for their band.
 Along with local drummer Matt Rose, they recorded their first extended play The Mindrape.P. in August of that year.
 Catching the ear of Minnesota-based independent record label Tridroid Records, they struck a deal and released their first two records, Phlummoxygen (2014) and Selcouth (2016).
 During this period, Dellinger and Jones played live shows throughout the southern United States with a few different drummers, primarily operating as a trio with drummer Jody Lester, from 2014 to 2016.

-Intellectual Hooliganism, signing to Needlejuice (2017-2019)
+Intellectual Hooliganism, signing to Needlejuice (2017–2019)

 By the beginning of 2017, Flummox had restructured itself as a quartet, with the addition of drummer Alan Pfeifer and guitarist Justin Smith.
 This line-up would record and release a demo entitled Garage Prog containing four of the songs they wrote for what would become their next record.
 They would follow this up with their first music video for the song "Tom Walker Blues".
 The band began touring regionally up and down the south-eastern United States, occasionally opening for bigger acts such as Eyehategod and Chuck Mosley.
 Expanding upon their sound and stage show, the band brought local musician and haunt actress Parker Lampley into the line-up to perform flute, keyboards, vocals, as well as contortion.

 In late 2017, the band began recording their third record, Intellectual Hooliganism.
 Following the mid-recording departure of Justin Smith, the band recruited guitarist Chase McCutcheon, and the album was released on September 7, 2018, through a local production label, Wood & Stone Productions.
 This small independent release later caught the attention of Needlejuice Records, who signed the band the following year and subsequently re-released Hooliganism on a double vinyl LP and cassette.